 Prior to October 1, 2009 the functional currency of the Company's subsidiaries was the local currency, in accordance with Accounting Standards Codification (ASC) Topic 830, Foreign Currency Matters.
 Effective October 1, 2009, the Company determined that there were significant changes in facts and circumstances and the Company's subsidiaries adopted the U.S. dollar as their functional currency.
-The Company recognized a foreign currency transaction loss of \$52,306 for the three months ended December 31, 2011, compared to a loss of \$30,906 for the three months ended December 31, 2010.
+The Company recognized a foreign currency transaction loss of \$32,223 and \$84,529 for the three and six months ended March 31, 2012, respectively, compared to a loss of \$25,323 and \$56,229 for the three and six months ended March 31, 2011, respectively.
 The consistent use of the U.S. dollar as functional currency across the Company reduces its foreign currency risk and stabilizes its operating results.
+As a result of the U.S. dollar being the functional currency of the Company and all of its subsidiaries, comprehensive income is equivalent to the reported net income.